filegarden/mail/README.md

 git pull && docker compose up -d --build
 ```

-If the mail server is already up to date, the server won't be restarted.
+If the mail server is already up to date, it won't be restarted.

-When the server is updated, the previous version of the Docker image becomes "dangling" (unused and untagged) but isn't deleted.
+When the mail server is updated, the previous version of the Docker image becomes "dangling" (unused and untagged) but isn't deleted.
 To delete all dangling Docker images on your machine, run this command.

 ```sh
 docker image prune -f